zachlatta/meta/applications/google_rise_2016.md

 **What were the organization's major achievements in the past year?**

-We've taken Hack Club from an idea attempted at a single high school to the beginning of an international movement in 70 schools across 16 states and 7 countries (just started a club in Pakistan!).
+We've taken Hack Club from an idea attempted at a single high school to the beginnings of an international movement in 70 schools across 16 states and 7 countries (just started a club in Pakistan!).
 We've helped start clubs at schools in a variety of socioeconomic situations---from schools that are upper-middle class with access to lots of resources to schools that have been